webhasan/leo-product-recommendations/README.txt

 ## Key Feature Comes with Variation Swatches For WooCommerce Plugin ##

-👉 Add specific products you want to recommend your customer 👉 Add modal popup for showing recommended products
+👉 Add specific products you want to recommend your customer 👉 Reorder the products to serialize those on modal
+👉 Add modal popup for showing recommended products
 👉 Compatible with any well coded WooCommerce themes and plugins 👉 Frequently Updated And Secured Codebase